Expenses Policy/Forms + Travel Advice

 I am the Postgraduate Welfare Tutor in Mathematics.
 Please contact me if you have a non-academic problem, such as medical or financial, which is troubling you and is affecting your research work.

-Postgraduate Administrator - Anderson Santos
+Postgraduate Administrator - Vacant

-Come to see me for any matters related to your PhD progression, scholarships, interruption of studies, regulations, College processes and anything else you cannot find the answer to on the College wedsite.
+Any matters related to your PhD progression, scholarships, interruption of studies, regulations, College processes and anything else you cannot find the answer to on the College wedsite.